theanirudhvyas/theanirudhvyas.github.io/_posts/2017-09-24-mocking-in-tdd.md

 So now with the magical powers of mocks, you could individually test your methods.
-Now, I do not mean that you should not test these interactions at all and only depend on mocks, the tests I am talking about are unit tests and integration tests are what handle these interactions with databases and different parts of the project.
+Now, I do not mean that you should not test these interactions at all and only depend on mocks, the tests I am talking about are unit tests, and integration tests are what handle these interactions with databases and different parts of the project.

 Also do note that the code written above is just pseudo-code and this is